Humboldt-Universität zu Berlin, Department of Social Sciences, Universitätsstraße 3b - Berlin 10117, Room 002

-Public Lecture Series on Mobility, Activism and Politics by Einstein Fellows Research Group @HU
+Public Lecture Series on Mobility, Activism and Politics by Einstein Fellows Research Group at Humboldt-Universität zu Berlin

 The last couple of decades have witnessed significant political and social changes that left scholars and policymakers in bewilderment.
 The rise of far-right politics and the increasing salience of polarizing political discourses as global phenomena have wiped away the optimistic prospects of the 1990s and early 2000s for widespread democratization.
 Simultaneously, there has been an upsurge in the movement of people across boundaries.
 According to the recent figures by the UN's Department of Economic and Social Affairs (DESA), the growing number of migrants has now outpaced the growth rate of the world's population.
 Refugees and asylum seekers constitute approximately a quarter of global increases due to fast-growing rates of forced displacements.